lsst/pipelines_lsst_io/install/lsstsw.rst

 =======================================

 Once the LSST Science Pipelines are installed, you can verify that it works by :doc:`running a demo project <demo>`.
-This demo processes a small amount of SDSS data.

 .. _lsstsw-setup: